novemberborn/babel-plugin-import-glob/README.md

 # babel-plugin-import-glob

-Babel plugin to enable importing modules using a [glob pattern](https://www.npmjs.com/package/glob#glob-primer).
+Babel plugin to enable importing modules using a [glob pattern][patterns].
 Tested with Node.js 4 and above.

 ## Installation